 Here's some watering tips:

-Water deeply at planting time, making sure the soil around the root ball is moist all the way down to its base.
-Then, each day thereafter, check the soil moisture and only provide water if the soil has dried out somewhat or is just lightly damp.
-After several days of checking soil moisture you should establish how many days you can wait between waterings.
-Now you'll have a watering schedule.
-If there's a good soaking rain you can count this as a watering.
+Water deeply at planting time, making sure the root ball, and the surrounding soil, is moist all the way down to its base.
+Then, each day thereafter, check the soil moisture and only provide water if the top 2 inches of the soil has dried out.
+Eventually you'll get a general idea as to how often your tree might need water, but still always check soil moisture before watering.

 During the first growing season

-After planting a new Japanese maple in the ground, especially during the hotter summer months, the tendency is to think it has to be watered every day in order to grow roots and become established in its new home.
-However, in average garden soil you should not have to water your newly planted Japanese maple every day.
-More often than not, this causes soggy soil conditions that can lead to root rot.
-In the absence of sufficient rainfall, water only as needed to keep the rootball and surrounding soil damp to moist.
+After planting a new Japanese maple in the ground, especially during the hotter summer months, the tendency is to think it has to be watered every day in order to grow.
+However, in average garden soil, you should not have to water your newly planted Japanese maple every day.
+More often than not, this causes soggy soil conditions that can lead deadly diseases such as root rot.
+In the absence of sufficient rainfall, water your Japanese maple only as needed to keep the root ball and surrounding soil damp to moist, not wet.
 Keep in mind that deep soaking less frequently is much better than splashing just a little water around the tree every day.
 Deep soaking promotes deep root growth and can reduce water loss by evaporation.

-Note: If the leaves of your Japanese maple are browning on the tips, or wilting, this can be the effect of either dry or over-saturated soil.
+Note: If the leaves of your Japanese maple are browning around the edges or wilting, this can be the effect of either dry or over-saturated soil or from leach scorch after a long and hot summer.
 So, before watering, make sure to check soil moisture using the finger test or a moisture meter.
-If the soil is moist wait to water.
+If the soil is moist always hold off on watering.

-When well-established, which is usually a period of two years, Japanese maples won't require as much attention to soil moisture and watering.
-That said, in the absence of rainfall, especially during the warm season when trees are actively growing, Japanese maples may need supplemental water.
+Established Japanese maples won't require as much attention to checking soil moisture and watering.
+They have good drought tolerance and will rarely require when dormant during the winter months.
+That said, in the absence of rainfall, and especially during a warm season drought, even established Japanese maples may need supplemental irrigation.
 During a drought, wilting leaves are usually a sign that your tree could use a good deep soaking.
 To be on the safe side, always use the finger test or a moisture meter to check soil moisture before watering.

-Japanese maples planted during the cooler winter months won't require as much attention to watering.
+Japanese maples won't require much if any supplemental water during the winter months, when they are dormant without leaves and not actively growing.
 Provide water only if necessary to keep the soil damp.
-Be extra careful not to overwater.
+Be extra careful not to overwater!

-When planted during the winter, maple trees are dormant and without leaves.
-Still, at planting time you'll want to soak the soil deeply after planting.
-Then check the soil moisture every few days until you've determined how many days or weeks go by until the soil has dried and water is needed.
-With average rainfall you may not need to water trees again until spring.
+At planting time you'll want to soak the root ball and surrounding soil in the planting area deeply after planting.
+Thereafter, check the soil moisture every few days until you've determined about how many days or weeks go by until the soil has dried somewhat and water is needed.
+With sufficient rainfall during the fall and winter months you may not need to water trees again until after new growth has emerged in spring.

 Note: If you have an automated irrigation system it's best to cut it off during the winter, only running it manually on occasion and only when and if necessary.
 Provide water during the winter only if there's been a prolonged period of dry weather.